-Most of Vietnamese ground coffee are the Robusta species which contains low acidity and high bitter sweetness and roast very dark, as in French roast.
+Most Vietnamese ground coffees are the Robusta species which contains low acidity and high bittersweetness and roast very dark, as in French roast.
 They are widely used for espresso and such types coffee, though on the market, most Vietnamese coffee brands would blend in a variety of fillers, a trend during World War II due to supply shortage but too memorizable to forget.

-In Vietnam, coffee is served at street stand and low-light cafe.
+In Vietnam, coffee is served at street stands and low-light cafe.
 It’s a drink that’s more popular from early morning till noon.
-It is consumed as hot, ice cold and iced w/ milk.
-All required the same procedure of brewing with slight difference in water quantity.
-Hot coffee will have more boiled water added, while iced version required less water and higher coffee to water ratio.
+It is consumed as hot, ice-cold and iced w/ milk.
+All required the same procedure of brewing with a slight difference in water quantity.
+Hot coffee will have more boiled water added, while the iced version required less water and higher coffee to water ratio.

-“Phin” is the name of the coffee filter that are used in Vietnam.
-The concept is similar to French Press, and the goal: the thickest coffee possible.
-A Phin is usually consisted of 4 main parts: the filter body, damper, base dripper, and lid.
-This brewing method take advantage of the natural water flowing pressure and gravity to slowly drip hot water through soak coffee particles.
+“Phin” is the name of the coffee filter that is used in Vietnam.
+The concept is similar to the French Press, and the goal: the thickest coffee possible.
+A Phin usually consists of 4 main parts: the filter body, damper, base dripper, and lid.
+This brewing method takes advantage of the natural water flowing pressure and gravity to slowly drip hot water through soak coffee particles.
 This brewing style is best used with dark roast bean, which all Vietnamese coffee is.

-You can purchase Vietnamese coffee filter at most Vietnamese market or simply go online to Amazon or Ebay.
+You can purchase Vietnamese coffee filters at most Vietnamese markets or simply go online to Amazon or Ebay.
 Choose the carefully crafted by Trung Nguyen in Aluminum for even and quick heat distribution.
-Be careful of those cheaply copies, cause in the case of filter, it’s totally a hit or miss.
-Those cheappies are really, well, either not dripping coffee at all or give you a cup full of coffee particles.
+Be careful of those cheap copies, cause in the case of filter, it’s totally a hit or miss.
+Those cheapies are really, well, either not dripping coffee at all or give you a cup full of coffee particles.
 So shop around before buying could save you a lot of frustration later on.
 Coffee should be fun and enjoyable, not messy and yuck.